romnance/talent-accelerator-frontend-test/README.md

 ## Delivery

-You can either upload your project to github and send a link or zip the project files (without the node_modules directory) and send them directly to talentaccelerator@redmind.se
+1. Upload your project to github (public repo, without the node_modules directory)

+2. Host the project on the internet (Netlify, Heroku, Vercel etc.)

+3. Send the links (repo + hosted instance) directly to talentaccelerator@redmind.se

 Also please answer the following questions in the email: